rohitshe/TestXenkoRepository/manual/audio/audiosystem.md

 ## Playing a music

-To play a background compressed music use directly the low level API `SoundMusic (ref:{SiliconStudio.Xenko.Audio.SoundMusic})` class.
+To play a background compressed music use directly the low level API @'SiliconStudio.Xenko.Audio.SoundMusic' class.
 Notice that the background music is never localized, so it does not takes in account whether the programmer added listeners to the scene or not.